Question: "How do I strike a balance between work and family?"

 by Randall S. Hansen, Ph.D.

-I think one of the biggest issues facing both workers and employers is this issue of finding a balance between the demands from home and work.
+I think one of the biggest issues facing both workers and employers is the issue of finding a balance between the demands from home and work.
 From new college grads who feel entitled to work-life balance to the baby boomers, many of whom are struggling with multiple family issues, there is no question that this topic is at the surface of many workplace discussions.

 No matter where you are in life, everyone seeks a personal life outside of work.
 And as employees feel more and more demands to work harder and longer hours, this issue simmers and grows in importance.